Beautiful Puglia – A Road Trip Itinerary

 Look out for the saltwater pool, when the surf is up, the waves crashing against it are mesmerizing.

-There are a lot of sea caves to the east of Leuca which can only be explored by boat and all along the sea-front you will see signs for trips.
-You can visit Grotta Della Poesia (Cave of Poetry) by car from Leuca or Lecca, this gorgeous and dramatic swimming hole is located in Roca Vecchia and is well worth a detour with your towel and swimmers in the boot!
+You can visit Grotta Della Poesia, the Cave of Poetry, by car from Leuca or Lecce.
+This gorgeous and dramatic swimming hole is located in Roca Vecchia and is well worth a detour with your towel and swimmers in the boot!

 • Where to Stay in Santa Maria di Leuca